muarshad01/Quran_Topics/Quran_Topics/jadu_treatment.md

 2. Surah Al-Falaq
 3. Surah An-Naas
 * __Best Protection__: Surah Al-Baqarah daily...as much as you can recite...keep it listening.
-* Jadu-asarat will not-come-to-that-house where surah Al-Baqarah is recited regularly.
+* Jadu-asarat will not-come-to-that-house where Surah Al-Baqarah is recited regularly!

 ***